 - Sage- a powerfully flavored herb.
 Add to bean dishes, infuse honey with sage, or add to polenta.

-The most popular alternative for binding agents such as eggs and milk when preparing foods are things like ground flaxseed and dairy alternatives such as almond, coconut milk, or soy milk.
+The most popular alternative for binding agents such as eggs and milk when preparing foods are foods like ground flaxseed and dairy alternatives such as almond, coconut milk, or soy milk.